 - The 'Significant findings other issues' section of this report sets out the additional work we have had to perform in respect of the McCloud court case.
 The work on this matter has impacted on the progress of a number of areas of the audit, due to the additional time commitment required.
 This matter was outside the control of the Pension Fund and the court case was only finalised in June, after the accounts had been submitted for audit - The additional work arising from this specialist pensions work has increased our total workload.
 We have sought to avoid this impacting on the quality of the audit by retaining our use of specialist public sector audit individuals, rather than expanding the team to use non-specialists.
-Whilst we have sought to contain and absorb the additional work as much as possible, we also want to avoid untenable pressures on our auditors as well as your finance team - Responses to audit queries have, on some occasions, been too slow to arrive and in some instances supporting listings have not agreed to the amounts per the financial statements.
-Leave within the pension fund team during the audit visit has also slowed progress.
+Whilst we have sought to contain and absorb the additional work as much as possible, we also want to avoid untenable pressures on our auditors as well as your finance team

-Our current findings are summarised on pages 4 to 8.
-We have currently identified no adjustments to the financial statements that affect the Pension Fund's reported financial position.
-Audit adjustments are detailed in Appendix C. We have also raised recommendations for management in Appendix A and detailed the follow up to our prior year recommendation in Appendix B. We will need to provide you with an updated version of this document when our audit is substantially complete.
-We will provide the Pension Fund with a draft audit report opinion in this updated version.
+Our findings are summarised on pages 4 to 8.
+We have identified no adjustments to the financial statements that affect the Pension Fund's reported financial position.
+Audit adjustments are detailed in Appendix C. We have also raised recommendations for management in Appendix A and detailed the follow up to our prior year recommendation in Appendix B. This report is an update to the version presented to the Regulatory and Audit Committee on 30 July 2019.

-There are currently no matters of which we are aware that would require modification of our audit opinion or material changes to the financial statements, subject to the following outstanding matters;
+There are no matters of which we are aware that would require modification of our audit opinion or material changes to the financial statements, subject to the following outstanding matters: